 At the minimum, it should include both functional and non-functional tests.
 This allows you to spot as many errors as possible.

 Performance tests are also vital to ensure that your app performs properly in various conditions.

-For example, load testing can determine the failure point of your app so that you can measure its reliability.
-Or you can test your app on various devices to check for compatibility issues.
+For example, load testing can determine the failure point of your app to measure its reliability.
+Or the app can be tested on various devices to check for compatibility issues.

 Source: Nielsen Norman Group

 At DECODE, each of our dedicated teams contains QA experts whose scope of work includes the different types of testing, in order to ensure that your app meets high standards of quality at every stage of development.

 As you can see, hiring a dedicated software development team is straightforward.
 But that doesn’t mean it’s easy and risk-free.